intuition-dev/INTUITION/awesomeReference/README.md

 - [Haroopad MD editor](http://pad.haroopress.com/user)
 - [Automatic programing](https://en.wikipedia.org/wiki/Automatic_programming)

-### Message from creators of MetaBake:
+### Message from creators of Metabake:

 We were involved with Struts and SilverStream.
-We plan to make MetaBake more popular than both.
+We plan to make Metabake more popular than both.